B1T3X/suppylib/README.md

 suppylib is a small Python library I wrote, to make it possible to automate the WhatsApp Web interface using Selenium and Google Chrome.

+As cool as this project is remember the following:
+* Spam isn't cool
+* Facebook, as you may know, does not endorse these kinds of projects
+* I am not responsible for you abusing this and/or getting banned
+* Zucc please don't sue me bro

 ## Installation:
 ```
 pip install suppylib